clojupyter/clojupyter/doc/command-line.md

 coexisting environment, you can effectively have multiple conda-installed Clojupyter kernels, but only one in each distinct conda environment.

-#### Icon tags

-The `install` command allows you to customize the icon shown in the Jupyter interface to represent the kernel.
-This is convenient when you are working in a environment containing multiple instances of Clojupyter, e.g. if you have built several kernels with different forms of customisation.

-See the `install` command documentation for details on how to customize icon tags (options `--icon-top`, `--icon-bot`, and `--skip-icon-tags`).

 #### Default install

 If you use `install` without any options you get a default install: Identifier based on the version